Wentril/kubernetes_workshop/course.md

 - `Dockerfile` - instructions for building the Docker image
 - `docker-compose.yaml` - instructions for running the container with docker-compose

-The python part is not very interesting for our demo, and we could achieve the same with other languages, but python is easy to read and understand.
+The Python code is simple, and the same demo could be done in any language — Python is chosen here for readability

 If we were running the code directly on our machine, we would first install dependencies from `requirements.txt` and then run `app.py` to start the application.
 Our web server would be listening on port `5000`.